 Efforts can be made to partner with individuals or organizations to provide part-time or fulltime staff with competencies such as, motivational counselling, recreational therapy, and social work.
-Ideally the BF should seek to provide the following:
+Ideally the Hope for Today Foundation should seek to provide the following in an effort to fulfill its mandate as described in its Vision.